Your buying guide for the best Chinese phones in 2017

 And while we're used to seeing phones that standardise on nano- or Micro-SIM, Chinese phones can occasionally still feature full-size SIM slots (though this is now becoming much less common).
 Of course, you can pick up an adaptor from somewhere like Amazon for as little as a pound.
 Also see: What is 4G?
 Complete guide to 4G.

 The fact that a Chinese phone supports 4G doesn't necessarily mean it will work on your UK network, mind.
-Always check a phone's frequency bands before purchase.
+Always check a phone's frequency bands before purchase, because Chinese phones are often missing the 800MHz band (band 20).

 In the UK we use LTE bands 3, 7 and 20, or look for 800-, 1800- and 2600MHz.
 EE operates on all three, Three on 800- and 1800MHz, O2 on 800MHz, and Vodafone on 800- and 2600MHz.
 Also see: How to tell if a phone is supported by your mobile network.